LSE MY457: Causal Inference for Observational and Experimental Studies

 Formative problem sets

 Statistics is best learned by doing.
-Formative problem sets will be released every two weeks at 5pm, after seminar.
-You must submit one week later at 5pm, on Moodle.
-Your submission should be written in RMarkdown, and must be a knitted .pdf, formatted as shown in this problem set template.
+There will be six problem sets, released at 5pm on Wednesdays.
+You must submit one weeks later at 11am, on Moodle.
+Your submission should be written in RMarkdown, and must be a knitted .pdf, formatted as shown in this problem set template, which produces a pdf that looks like this.
 If you do not follow the formatting requirements your problem set will not be marked.
 Comments will be returned via Moodle within two weeks of submission.

 Type Release date Due date